St James's Church, Piccadilly: Organ

 The west wall of the Church is dominated by a sumptuous organ case of carved and gilded oak by Grinling Gibbons, which originally contained an organ by Renatus Harris, originally built for the Roman Catholic chapel in Whitehall Palace, and installed here in 1691.
 This organ was entirely rebuilt in 1852 by J. C. Bishop, who added the choir case that now sits in front of the original Gibbons Case.
 A restoration project has been underway since at least 1982, which has not yet come to fruition.
 The current proposal is to re-build a new organ within the historic case.
 At present, the case sits empty, and an electronic replacement is used instead.

+Henry Purcell and John Blow went to St James's as soon as the organ had been set up to play it, and to report on the installation to the rector and churchwardens.
+Raphael Courteville, sometimes known as Ralph Courteville, was appointed organist from 1691 on Purcell's recommendation.
+He composed the hymn tune St James, usually dated 1697.
+His son, also called Rapheal, succeeded him as organist, serving from 1729 until 1772.
+(1900) Handel almost certainly played the organ, as he lived across the street at Burlington House from 1712 to 1720.
+In his diaries, Haydn recorded hearing Thomas Sanders Dupuis improvising fugues on the organ in 1792, describing him as ‘a great organist’.
+John Freckleton Burrowes (1787-1852) was organist for almost 40 years from the early 1800s.
+Edgar Pettman was organist from 1897 until 1902.
+His successor was Leopold Stokowski, who stayed until 1905.
+Arthur John Mason was organist from 1933 until 1940.
+Sir Nicholas Jackson was organist from 1971 until 1974.

 Concerts

 Concerts are regularly held in the church.
 Concerts have included performances by popular contemporary musicians such as John Grant, Tokio Myers, Victoria Canal, R.E.M., the folk musician Laura Marling as part of her "church tour", the collegiate Indian-American music group Penn Masala and Devin Townsend on his 2015 UK acoustic tour.